-Upon collection by the remote seller or marketplace facilitator, title to collected sales tax vests in the Commission for remittance to the taxing jurisdiction.
-The remote seller or marketplace facilitator remits collected sales tax to the Commission on whom that power is delegated, in trust for the taxing jurisdiction and is accountable to the Commission and taxing jurisdiction.
+Upon collection by the remote seller or marketplace facilitator, title to collected sales tax vests in the commission for remittance to the member jurisdiction.
+The remote seller or marketplace facilitator remits collected sales tax to the commission on behalf of the taxing jurisdiction, from whom that power is delegated, in trust for the member jurisdiction and is accountable to the commission and member jurisdiction.

-69.06.030 Imposition; rate.
+69.06.030 Collection; rate.

-- (a) To the fullest extent permitted by law, a sales tax is levied and assessed on all remote sales where delivery is made within the local taxing jurisdiction (s) that is a Member, within the state of Alaska. - (b) The applicable tax shall be added to the sales price. - (c) The tax rate added to the sale price shall be the tax rate for the taxing jurisdiction(s) where the property or product is sold or service that was rendered is received, and based on the date the property or product was sold or the date the service rendered was received. - (d) An Address and Tax Rate Database will be made available to remote sellers and marketplace facilitators, indicating the appropriate tax rate to be applied. - (e) The tax assessed shall be consistent with relevant jurisdictional tax caps, single unit sales, and exemptions.
+(a) To the fullest extent permitted by law, the sales tax levied and assessed by the member jurisdiction shall be collected on all remote sales where delivery is made within the member jurisdiction, within the state of Alaska.

+(b) The applicable tax shall be added to the sales price as provided in the member jurisdiction's sales tax code, based on point of delivery.

+(c) The tax rate added to the sale price shall be the tax rate for the member jurisdiction(s) where the property or product is sold or service that was rendered is received, and based on the date the property or product was sold or the date the service rendered was received.
-Page 3 of 24

-Ord.
-2020-01
+(d) An address and tax rate database will be made available to remote sellers and marketplace facilitators, indicating the appropriate tax rate to be applied.

+(e) The tax assessed shall be consistent with relevant jurisdictional tax caps, single unit sales, and exemptions.

-- (f) When a sale is made on an installment basis, the applicable sales tax shall be collected at each payment, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered, based on the local jurisdictions' Code(s). - (g) When a sales transaction involves placement of a single order with multiple deliveries made at different points in time that are separately invoiced, the applicable sales tax shall be collected on each separately invoiced delivery, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered.
+(f) When a sale is made on an installment basis, the applicable sales tax shall be collected at each payment, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered, based on the member jurisdictions' code(s).

+(g) When a sales transaction involves placement of a single order with multiple deliveries made at different points in time that are separately invoiced, the applicable sales tax shall be collected on each separately invoiced delivery, calculated at the sales tax rate in effect, and with the cap applied, at the time of the original sale or the date the service is rendered.